covalent-reality-ar/AR.js-Template/README.md

 4. Go to [https://github.com/covalent-reality-ar/AR.js-Template.git](https://github.com/covalent-reality-ar/AR.js-Template.git) and select the green "clone or download"  button and download the project.
 5. Open the zip file and double click on the AR.js-Template-master folder.
 Copy all the files except .gitattributes,README.md, and qrcode.html to the local repository folder you created in Step 3.
 6. The GitHub desktop window should now display what files were added in the changes tab.
 Below the changes tab is the commit section.
 This is where you tell the GitHub desktop app that you want to keep any changes you make.
 Commit the new changes by adding a title and description and hitting the commit button.
 7. Now you can click the Publish Repository button in the top bar.
-Make sure keep this code private is not selected and select covalent-reality-ar in the dropdown menu under Orgainzation
+Make sure keep this code private is not selected and select covalent-reality-ar in the dropdown menu under Organization

 ### 2. Atom for HTML
 1. Download [Atom](https://atom.io/)